Pingouyno/Stadium-Brute-Force/README.md

-DESCRIPTION : This python program serves as a macro to brute-force the Stadium locked room for its user.
-It can input a combination in 0.2 seconds.
-The program can be started, paused, resumed and ended at will.
+DESCRIPTION : This program can generate combinations to crack the Stadium's Easter Egg room with 1 or 2 codes.

 HOW TO USE : Input 1 or 2 codes, with the symbols as "C" (China), "N" (Nose) or "H" (House).